DHTMLX/docs-diagram/docs/api/selection/remove_method.md

 The functionality is updated in v6.0:

 - The method takes an object as an argument
-- The `subId` parameter is no longer used
+- The `subId` parameter is removed

 **Related articles**: